-Read more about the Rocky Mountaineer:
+Read more about Rocky Mountaineer’s scenic destinations:

-Planning a trip to Canada?
+- Planning a trip to Canada?
 Visit my Things to do in Canada article.

-Wondering where to stay in Vancouver before your Rocky Mountaineer trip?
-Read my Fairmont Hotel Vancouver review
+- Wondering where to stay in Vancouver before your Rocky Mountaineer trip?
+Read my Fairmont Hotel Vancouver review.

-Wondering what to do in Vancouver before your trip?
+- Wondering what to do in Vancouver before your trip?
 Read One Day in Vancouver.
 With a man who is not my husband.